Bring a bright and smoky bite to your Autumn green salads by hitting the grill.

 Optional.
 Fresh seedless grapes are baubles of sugar in October.
 Add 8-10 per person.
 If you prefer, California Cuties, tiny little seedless sweet citrus fruits that break easily into sections are a great addition to this salad.
 They come into season in November.
 Get one per person and peel it and break it into sections.

-1) Prep.
-Assemble the dressing in a bowl, and whisk it together.
+- Prep.
+Put all the dressing ingredients in a bowl, and whisk them together.
 Put the dressing in a cruet or jar with a lid so you can shake it well and serve it on the side.
 I never dress salads in advance.
 They get soggy waiting for dinner, and some folks like lots of dressing while others prefer less.

-4) Fire up.
-Preheat your grill to medium hot
+- Fire up.
+Preheat your grill to medium hot.

-7) Serve.
-When it is time to serve put the warm apples on the cold salad.
+- Serve.
+When it is time to serve, put the warm apples on the cold salad.
 Sprinkle the nuts on the salad and serve with the dressing on the side.